superfly-css/superfly-css/README.md

 @import superfly-css-variables-colors;
 ```

-Then customize by overriding CSS variable.
+Then customize by overriding CSS variables and/or extending the CSS.
 Once your CSS file is complete, build by setting up your `gulpfile.js` and running:

 ```console
 gulp build:css